biocarl/til-biocarl/README.md

 (null == false)
 (NaN == false)
 ```
+- when talking about the opposite of falsy we often talk about the truthiness of e.g. a property

 # 📅 14.11.2022 sql: How to update a value in a row?
 ```sql